Oliver Solberg: Rally career

 For 2021 Solberg joined the reigning WRC champions, Hyundai Motorsport, with a plan to drive the full WRC-2 season.
 However, after his debut for the team at the 2021 Monte Carlo Rally driving the Hyundai i20 R5, he was unexpectedly offered the chance to make his top-level WRC debut in the Hyundai i20 Coupe WRC at the second round of the season, Arctic Rally Finland.
 He went on to finish 7th overall with several top 4 stage times.
 After a series of bad luck through the middle of the year while driving in the WRC2 class, Solberg ended the 2021 season back in the World Rally Car and finished fifth at the 2021 Rally Monza.

 2022 saw Solberg return to Hyundai Motorsport's top-level team, driving as the third driver on selected events throughout the season.
 He shared the seat with Dani Sordo, with a best finish of 4th at Ypres Rally.

 On October 6, 2022, it was announced that Solberg and Hyundai Motorsport would part ways at the end of the season at the end of the contract.

+For the 2023 season, Solberg contested a full season in the WRC2 category, piloting the new Škoda Fabia RS Rally2 for Toksport WRT.
+He concluded his WRC2 campaign with a second class victory of the season at Rally Chile, ending the year sixth in the standings.
+Solberg was retained by Škoda and Toksport for the 2024 season, with the Swede contesting another full WRC2 campaign.
+He finished the year as runner-up, winning three events and taking the championship battle with eventual champion Sami Pajari to the final round at Rally Japan.
+A crash at Rally Portugal and a puncture at Rally Chile ultimately cost Solberg the title, despite him winning more stages in WRC2 than any other driver in 2024.

+Off the back of finishing the season as WRC2 runner-up in 2024, Solberg parted ways with Škoda and Toksport WRT.
+On December 10, 2024, it was announced that Solberg would join Toyota Gazoo Racing WRT and Printsport for the 2025 season, contesting a full WRC2 campaign in the Toyota GR Yaris Rally2.
+At Rally Estonia, Solberg was given the opportunity to drive the Toyota GR Yaris Rally1 for his first top-line WRC start since the 2022 Rally New Zealand.
+He dominated the event, winning nine stages en route to his maiden WRC event victory.
+Solberg also leads the 2025 WRC2 Championship as of August 2025, with three event victories from five starts.